algoritmarte/algodaisy/DaisyPatchCheatSheet.md

 ```

 ## MIDI In/Out
 In order to use MIDI you must call `hw.midi.StartReceive()` and regularly check if new events are received with `hw.midi.Listen()` and `hw.midi.HasEvents()`.
-You should  also process the events received with `hw.midi.PopEvent()` in order to prevent it from filling up.
+You should  also process the events received with `hw.midi.PopEvent()` in order to prevent the queue from filling up.

 A typical program skeleton is: